Sk3llington/Elastic_Stack_Server/README.md

 In this play, the ansible systemd module is used to start docker on boot, setting the keyword 'enabled:' to "yes".

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+The following screenshot displays the result of running `docker ps` after successfully configuring the Elastic Stack instance.

 ![Docker ps output](https://github.com/Sk3llington/Project1-UCLA-Cyber-Security/blob/main/Images/elk_docker_ps_output.png)